codetojoy/self/personal/Quotes.md

 * "Just watch me." - [Pierre Elliott Trudeau](https://en.wikipedia.org/wiki/Pierre_Trudeau)
     - when asked how far he would go, re: use of military/suspending civil liberties, in addressing kidnapping/terrorism by FLQ in [October Crisis](https://en.wikipedia.org/wiki/October_Crisis)
     - near 5m55sec [here](https://www.youtube.com/watch?v=XfUq9b1XTa0)
+* "For long a time, I wanted to be Edward Van Halen.
+Then Randy Rhoads.
+Then Yngwie Malmsteen.
+Now I want to be Todd Rundgren: here's why."
+    - the opening to an article in a guitar magazine by Paul Gilbert
+    - IMHO, it is a banger of an opening, in terms of writing.
+Absolutely gripping.
+    - For context, Paul is an elite shred guitarist who lists 3 rock-guitar heroes, then switches it up with a song-writer as a influence.

 ### Mine